AnyLog-co/documentation/using ethereum.md

 blockchain set account info where platform = ethereum and private_key = !private_key and public_key = !public_key
 </pre>

+## Transfer funds to the account
+For a Rinkeby TestNet, funds can be added from this [webite](https://www.rinkeby.io/#faucet).

 ## Publish the AnyLog contract on the blockchain

 The following command will deploy a contract that contains the logic to anchor the policies which are shared by the nodes in the network.
 Users can maintain multiple independent networks by deploying multiple contracts and associating nodes to different contracts.
-Nodes that are assined to the same contract, form a network.
+Nodes that are assigned to the same contract, form a network.

 <pre>
 blockchain deploy contract where  platform = ethereum and public_key = !public_key
 </pre>

+Executing the ***deploy contract*** command provides the contract address.
+Nodes that share the same contract form a network.

 ## Updating a policy on the blockchain

-The following commad updates a policy on the blockchain:
+The following command updates a policy on the blockchain:

 <pre>
 blockchain commit to ethereum !test_policy